How to Do a T-Test in Python

-The t-test is a common statistical method used to determine whether there is a significant difference between the means of two groups.
 In the field of statistics and data analysis, t-tests are widely used to compare sample populations and infer conclusions about the larger population.

 What Is a T-Test?

-A t-test is a statistical method that determines whether there is a significant difference between the means of two groups.
+A t-test is a statistical test that determines whether there is a significant difference between the means of two groups.
 There are several Python libraries available to conduct a T-test, including SciPy and NumPy.

 In this article, we will discuss the assumptions of a t-test, its benefits when using Python and how to perform various types of t-tests in Python with examples.
 We will also provide troubleshooting tips for using t-tests in Python.

-What Are the Assumptions of a T-Test?
+Assumptions of a T-Test

 A t-test is based on several assumptions that need to be met for the results to be valid.
 Violations of these assumptions may lead to incorrect conclusions.
-These assumptions are:

 1. Independence of Observations